 A conversion rate optimization checklist can empower any e-commerce team if they have the right one.
-But finding or developing a CRO checklist can be a challenge.
+But finding or developing a Conversion Rate Optimization (CRO) checklist can be a challenge.

 A Google search for CRO checklists will give you a variety of options.
 Some offer a checklist for the process of CRO, other tout 45 or 91 item lists to make sure you best practices.